<< Click to Display Table of Contents >>

 This section of the manual is only for very curious technical people.

-The program is written in PowerBuilder version 12.5, a programming environment from SAP.
-The database that the data is stored in is the SQL database Firebird version 2.
-(Embedded Firebird is used for the Standalone version of ACCOUNTS; the full server version of Firebird is used for the Network versions of ACCOUNTS.)
+The program is written in the programming environment Appeon PowerBuilder 2019.
+The database that the data is stored in is the SQL database Firebird version 2.5.
+(Embedded Firebird is used for the Standard version of ACCOUNTS; the full server version of Firebird is used for the Local Network and OnDemand versions of ACCOUNTS.)

 If anyone is ambitious and wishes to access the data in the ACCOUNTS database directly, the definitions of the SQL tables in it are in the file TABLES.SQL in the program's main directory, which is usually C:\Program Files\Accounts or C:\Program Files (x86)\Accounts.
-There is a login that you can use for read-only access to all of the tables, which is user name "accounts_reader", password "reader".
+(Users of the OnDemand version cannot access that directory - just contact us if you need a copy of that file.)
+There is a login that you can use for read-only access to all of the tables, which is username "accounts_reader", password "reader".
 There is an ODBC datasource set up on installation, called "ACCOUNTS_FB_READONLY", which already has this login defined in it.

 Note: To use the ACCOUNTS_FB_READONLY datasource from other programs, you may first have to copy the three files icudt30.dll, icuin30.dll, and icuuc30.dll from the program's installation directory (normally C:\Program Files\Accounts, or C:\Program Files (x86)\Accounts on 64-bit computers) to the Windows System directory (generally C:\Windows\System32).

-Another ODBC datasource "ACCOUNTS_FB", also exists, with a different user name and password that allows for changing data, not just reading it.
+Another ODBC datasource "ACCOUNTS_FB", also exists, with a different username and password that allows for changing data, not just reading it.
 ACCOUNTS works without using that ODBC datasource, though the datasource does still exist.
-We would prefer not to say what the user name and password for that datasource are, because we do not want you to be modifying data other than by using the program!
-That is very likely to cause errors.
-If you feel a need to know that user name and password, contact us and you can try to convince us that we should tell you.
+Sorry, we do not give out the username and password for that datasource, because we do not want you to be modifying data other than by using the program!
+That would be very likely to cause errors.
 A better way to make custom changes to the data, with our assistance, is by using the Database ⇒ SQL Select menu option.

 Editing the ODBC Datasource Before you can Use it